MaykonFranchini/Coffee-Delivery-ReactJs/Readme.md

 ## Tools used:

 - ReactJS
-- Context API (For create Cart logic with a context to avoid prop drilling)
+- Context API (for create Cart logic with a context to avoid prop drilling)

 ## External libraries
 - React router (for routing)
-- toastify (for notifications)
+- Toastify (for notifications)
 - Styled Components (for css styles)
 - Phosphor icons
 - Zod (for forms validations)